 Using the Gradient distribution

-The colours in the gradient are not relevant - what matters are the knots.
+The colours in the gradient are not relevant - what matters are the positions of the knots.
 You need one knot per group.
 The emitter will handle the situations of too many or too few knots gracefully though; if it can't determine what group to use it puts the particle in the default group.

-Use Current Display Settings
+Use Current Particle Settings

 If this switch is checked, any group created with the 'Create and Add Group' button will have the same settings as in this emitter - that is, same colour, speed, radius, etc. If it is unchecked the new group will use the default particle settings found in the X-Particles Preferences.